Applying to the DSE program:

 After basic screening, applicants are rated on letters of recommendation and personal statements (high importance), research and work experience (high importance), academic achievements (medium importance), and extracurricular activities (low importance).

 When will I find out if I have been accepted into the program?

-All applicants are notified of an acceptance or rejection by the Graduate Admissions Office, no later than two weeks after the application deadline.
-For questions on your application status, you can contact firstname.lastname@example.org or call 212-650-6977.
+All applicants are notified of an acceptance or rejection by the Graduate Admissions Office.
+We begin faculty evaluations after the deadline.
+We try to establish the faculty review within a few weeks of the deadline, and there is a further week or so for the full admission approvals to come through.
+For questions on your application status, you can contact email@example.com , while in the faculty review phase or firstname.lastname@example.org or call 212-650-6977.

 I am a math major.
 I have all the math background, but I didn't take a programming course.
 I have done quite a bit of programming.
 Can I apply?